lsoft/NestedUnitTests/README.md

 # Nested Unit Tests Visual Studio Extension

 What's about to move your unit tests closer to the code?
+This project proposes to check whether life would be easier if the unit tests lay next to the code they are testing?

+Of course, this approach will bring new difficulties.
+For example: you will need to exclude that tests from your production-ready binaries.
+Fair price for your convenience, isn't?

 ## How to try